What the job involves

 What qualifications do I need to start training as an animal care worker?

 Formal qualifications are not always necessary for animal care jobs, however some employees may ask for qualifications such as GCSEs in their entry requirements.

 Whilst searching for a position, you may wish to undertake a course to gain the skills and knowledge required in this type of work.
 The College of Animal Welfare offers full-time Level 2 Diploma in Animal Care and Level 3 Diploma in Animal Management courses aimed at those looking to work with animals in the future.
 If you are already employed or volunteering in a suitable animal care environment, such as a boarding kennels or cattery, animal charity, zoo or wildlife centre, work-based qualifications are available, including:

 - Level 1 Diploma in Work-based Animal Care

-- Level 2 Diploma / Intermediate Apprenticeship in Work-based Animal Care
+- Level 2 Diploma / Animal Care and Welfare Assistant (Level 2 Apprenticeship)

 - Level 3 Diploma / Advanced Apprenticeship in Work-based Animal Care